Scooter Accident Attorney in Los Angeles

 - Seek prompt medical attention.
 Don’t refuse a ride to the E.R. in an ambulance if this is offered and you have any physical complaints of pain.

 - Contact a competent accident and injury attorney familiar with scooter accidents!
-Steven M. Sweat, APC has been representing motorcycle and motor scooter accident victims in Los Angeles for almost 2 decades.
+Steven M. Sweat, Personal Injury Lawyers, APC has been representing motorcycle and motor scooter accident victims in Los Angeles for almost 2 decades.
 We know that being struck on a small vehicle by a much larger motor vehicle can cause serious injury or death and we fight for the rights of accident victims to obtain maximum monetary compensation for medical expenses, lost wages, property damage and pain and suffering.
 Call our toll free Los Angeles accident and injury hotline 24/7 at 866-966-5240 or 310-592-0445 (Central L.A. office).